thryve/mizu/README.md

 but I just wanted to whip this up because I was sick and tired of manually transfering customer data over.

+This will transfer ALL of the user's sample and sample_metrics.

 **BE SURE TO CREATE YOUR OWN ENV.SH**